 Truth: there is no way to really learn what you want to know about a person through a 2500 character introduction.
 So here's a fairly random collection of facts to get you started.

 I love to read just about anything I can get my hands on.
 I have a bad habit of buying movies in the "previously viewed" bin at Blockbuster and then not watching them.
+(Or I did before Blockbuster went out of business, but I still have quite a backlog.)
 I like to plant things, but am only moderately successful in getting them to grow.
 I enjoy small groups of close friends more than large gatherings, and when I am home for the night, it pretty much takes dynamite to blast me back out of my house.
 I enjoy the outdoors and the indoors.
 I like to hike but can't ski to save my life.

 I am a musician; I play cello, piano, guitar (though not in recent years), some organ, can fake the bass okay, sing soprano (on a good day I can hit a G, on an exceptional day an A), and play the nose flute.
 Which is harder than you think it is.